seththoenen/seththoenen.github.io/cloud-inspec/01-getting-started-azure.md

 Refer to the following guide to get your `CLIENT_ID`, `CLIENT_SECRET`, and to set up an API for InSpec scans: [Use portal to create an Azure Active Directory application and service principal that can access resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)

-To get your `TENANT_ID`, perform the folloowing steps in the Microsoft Azure Portal.
+To get your `TENANT_ID`, perform the following steps in the Microsoft Azure Portal.

 1. Click `Azure Active Directory` in the main left navigation menu.